njuro/postgres-vault-github-auth/README.md

 Fetches credentials for a PostgreSQL database from Vault.

-This plugin assumes that `vault` is installed and available.
+This plugin assumes that `vault` CLI is installed and available.

 Authentication against Vault is done via GitHub Personal Access Token with `read:org` permission.
 <!-- Plugin description end -->